18 sustainability management software providers to consider What is corporate social responsibility (CSR)?

 • ESG investing pushes companies to make other positive investment decisions.
 Organizations with ESG initiatives tend to focus on a wide range of environmental issues and ethical practices.
 For example, ESG aligns with the triple bottom line, a sustainability-focused accounting framework that companies can use to measure the overall economic value they create and their social and environmental impact.

-• ESG helps companies attract and retain high-quality employees.
+• Helps companies attract and retain high-quality employees.
 It can boost employee motivation and increase overall productivity by giving workers a sense of purpose.

-• ESG can cut costs.
+• Reduces costs.
 When ESG practices are incorporated into the fabric of an organization, operating expenses, energy bills and other costs can be reduced over time.

 Potential cons of ESG practices include the following:

-• ESG doesn't follow a one-size-fits-all approach.
-The approach to ESG that works for one company might not work for another, which complicates both management of ESG initiatives and ESG investing.
+• Doesn't follow a one-size-fits-all approach.
+One company's approach to ESG might not work for another, which complicates both management of ESG initiatives and ESG investing.
 The need to weave ESG efforts into both day-to-day business practices and long-term strategies adds more complications.

 • ESG strategies that aren't authentic can backfire.
 Organizations that focus on ESG inconsistently, use it as a brand image ploy or disconnect it from their business strategy likely won't be successful.
-For example, a company that engages in greenwashing -- a term for making false or misleading claims about environmental actions -- could face a customer backlash that affects revenue and the value of its stock.
+For example, a company that engages in greenwashing -- making false or misleading claims about environmental actions -- could face customer backlash that affects revenue and the value of its stock.

 • Strong stock market performance isn't guaranteed.
 While there are success stories, focusing on ESG doesn't guarantee strong performance by a company's stock.
 In addition to other internal factors, changes in market conditions, business trends and the overall economy can negatively affect the performance of companies and ESG funds alike.